recodehive/machine-learning-repos/NLP projects/README.md

  - Confusion Matrix: Provides insight into the number of true positives, true negatives, false positives, and false negatives.

 ## Results
+Accuracy of various models on test data is compared below.
+Out of all models SVM performs the best, closely followed by Logistic Regression and Random forest. :

 MultinomialNB - 92%